Brainsware/bacon-site/Views/Articles/orm.markdown

 }
 ```

+> **Note:** If no config is found and you try query the database an exception is thrown.

 ## Models {#models}

 Say you want to create a model for handling posts in your blog.
 The simplest form of a model is a class inheriting `\Bacon\ORM\Model` in the namespace `\Models` holding a static variable `$table_name` with the table name.

 ```
 # Models/Post.php